 WaKIDS is a partnership between the Department of Early Learning (DEL) and the Office of Superintendent of Public Instruction (OSPI), with private funding support from the Bill and Melinda Gates Foundation and Thrive by Five Washington.

-You can learn more about WaKIDS at WaKIDS online.
+Learn more about WaKIDS at WaKIDS online.